timescale/docs.timescale.com-content/getting-started/exploring-forge.md

 1. Note the estimated cost of running your chosen configuration.
 Feel free to [contact us][contact-timescale] if you would like to discuss pricing and configuration options best suited for your use case.
 1. Click 'Create service' once your configuration is complete.

->:NOTE: We'll be adding additional CPU and storage configurations in the future.
+We'll be adding additional CPU and storage configurations in the future.
 We'll also be adding the ability to quickly switch CPU configurations and storage options for your existing database with just a click, so you can scale with your usage needs.
-For now, please [reach out][contact-timescale] if you need to reconfigure a existing service.
+For now, please [reach out][contact-timescale] if you need to reconfigure an existing service.

 After you select 'Create service', you will see confirmation of your service account and password information.
 You should save the information in this confirmation screen in